toxseq/fswowbackup/README.md

 So i decided to create this tool.
 It is not perfect and if you find anything we can improve or ad, just let me know.

 I have written a pdf-file as description for installation (only in german).

+I know, that this tool is far away from perfect.
+I am no professional software engineer, so if anyone wants to help me improving my cofing style, just let me know! :)

 # Main Features